They Live (1988)

 The unemployed construction worker George Nada drifts to Los Angeles and finds a job.
 Nada is a man that believes on the American Dream and expects to have his big chance someday.
 He befriends the worker Frank Armitage that is a conformist and invites Nada to camp in the homeless settlement where he lives.
 Nada observes that the television has weird interferences from a pirate transmission of a man that belongs to an underground movement and notes a strange moving of people in the church on the other side of the settlement.
 Nada sneaks around the church and finds a box with pairs of sunglasses.
 When he wears the glasses, he discovers that the average people is being dominated and subdue by subliminal messages and several persons are aliens indeed.
 Further, the elites are corroborating with the invaders, receiving financial support in return.
 Nada forces Frank to wear the sunglasses and together they seek other humans aware of the situation to organize a resistance against the powerful aliens from Andromeda and their associates.

 - George Nada (Roddy Piper) is a homeless laborer who arrives in Los Angeles looking for work.
-The national economy seems to be in decline and the poor and middle class have been especially hard hit.
-He listens for some seconds to some rambling street preacher (Raymond St. Jacques), but he dismisses his message and leaves when he notices that the police are coming.
+The national economy seems to be in decline and the poor and middle class have been especially hard hit, living in shantytowns across the city.
+Nada listens for some seconds to some rambling street preacher (Raymond St. Jacques), but he dismisses his message and leaves when he notices that the police are coming.

-That night, the police arrive and surround the church, forcing the inhabitants to flee.
+That night, a large police force arrives and surrounds the church, forcing the inhabitants to flee.
 The police then turn on the shantytown, destroying it with bulldozers and beating the blind minister of the church to death.
 Nada, Frank, and most of the inhabitants flee.
 Nada returns to the site the next day and investigates the church again, which has been emptied.
 He takes one of the boxes from the secret compartment and opens it in an alleyway.
-Expecting to find something valuable, he is a little disappointed to find it full of cheap-looking sunglasses.
+Expecting to find something valuable, he is a little disappointed to find it full of cheap-looking sunglasses, the same type the church staff wore when the helicopter flew over.
 He keeps one pair and hides the rest in a garbage can.

 When Nada later dons the glasses for the first time as he walks down a sidewalk on Rodeo Drive, he discovers that the world appears in shades of gray, with significant differences.
 He notices that a billboard now simply displays the word "OBEY"; without them it advertises that Control Data Corporation which is "creating a transparent computing environment."
-Another billboard, which displays "Come to the Caribbean" written above a lovely woman lying on a beach, now displays the text: "MARRY AND REPRODUCE."
-He also sees that paper money bears the words "THIS IS YOUR GOD."
-All printed matter around him contains subliminal advertising in capital letters most of which read: "OBEY, "CONSUME", "SLEEP", "NO INDEPENDENT THOUGHT", and "DO NOT QUESTION AUTHORITY".
+Another billboard, which displays "Come to the Caribbean" emblazoned above a lovely woman lying on a beach, now displays the text: "MARRY AND REPRODUCE."
+At a nearby newsstand, all the printed material contains subliminal advertising in capital letters most of which read: "OBEY, "CONSUME", "SLEEP", "NO INDEPENDENT THOUGHT", and "DO NOT QUESTION AUTHORITY".
 While he stares disbelievingly at a magazine containing the subliminal messages, a man walks up.
-When Frank looks at him he sees a strange humanoid with bulging eyes and mottled skin.
+When Nada looks at him with the glasses, he sees a strange humanoid with bulging eyes and mottled skin.
 When Nada removes the glasses, the man looks like a white, male human.
+The man gets in his car and drives off while the owner of the newsstand approaches Nada, telling him to move on.
+Nada sees that paper money the man holds bears the words "THIS IS YOUR GOD."

 At the woman's house, Nada takes off the glasses to rest.
-He remarks: "wearin' these glasses makes you high, but, oh, you come down hard."
-Nada tries to convince the woman, whose name is Holly Thompson, about what is happening, but she remains skeptic.
-When Nada lets his guard down after Holly tells him that she's an executive at a local TV station, she tricks him into turning on the TV set where she pushes him through her window and he falls hard down the hilly slope below her house.
+Rubbing the bridge of his nose, he remarks: "wearin' these glasses makes you high, but, oh, you come down hard."
+Nada tries to convince the woman, whose name is Holly Thompson, about what is happening, but she remains skeptical.
+When Nada lets his guard down after Holly tells him that she's an executive at a local TV station, she tricks him into turning on the TV set and suddenly pushes him through her window.
+He falls hard down the hilly slope below her house.
 He leaves behind his pair of sunglasses, however, for her.
 Without putting them on, Holly calls the police.

-The next morning, Nada returns to the construction site to talk over with Frank what he discovered.
+The next morning, Nada sneaks back to the construction site to talk over with Frank what he discovered.
 Seeing Nada as a wanted man for the shooting spree, Frank is initially uninterested in his story.
 Now a fugitive with no one to turn to, Nada returns to the alley where he disposed of the rest of the sunglasses.
-Nada recovers the box by breaking into a garbage truck that carries it away.
-Just then, Frank shows up with money to give to Nada to make him leave town.
-Seeing that Frank is human, Nada tries to persuade him to put on a pair of the sunglasses, but Frank refuses.
-Then, the two of them engage in a long and violent hand-to-hand fight (lasting nearly 10 minutes of the movie) as Nada attempts to convince and then force Frank to put on the sunglasses.
-When Frank finally puts on the glasses, he sees the humanoid aliens around him as well.
+Nada recovers the box by breaking into a garbage truck that nearly carries it away.
+Just then, Frank shows up with money, Nada's wages from the construction job he'd never gotten a chance to collect.
+Seeing that Frank is human, Nada tries to persuade him to put on a pair of the sunglasses, but Frank refuses, not wanting to get involved and telling Nada that he has a family back in Detroit that he wants to keep out of trouble too.
+Determined to convince Frank, the two engage in a long and violent hand-to-hand fight (lasting nearly 10 minutes of the movie) as Nada attempts to force Frank to put on the sunglasses.
+When Nada finally subdues Frank and finally puts on the glasses, Frank sees the humanoid aliens around him as well.
 Nada states: "Partner, life's a bitch... and this one's in heat!"

 Frank joins Nada as they check into a local fleabag hotel and get in contact with the group from the church.
 They learn that a meeting is being held at a local community center later that evening.
 The community group listens to a seminar in the background introducing radical ideas.
 For example, the humanoid aliens are blamed for increased carbon dioxide and methane emissions "They are turning our atmosphere into their atmosphere" and quickly using up the planet's resources.
 Holly returns, claiming to now believe Nada, and delivers some information to the rebels about a possible location to where the aliens are broadcasting the subliminal messages.

 Nada and Frank escape into an alley behind the building and get away with the help of one of the wristwatch devices that teleports them to a mysterious underground facility.
-They find themselves in a network of underground passages under the city that link hidden parts of the alien society including a port for space travel.
+They find themselves in a network of underground passages under the city that link hidden parts of the alien society including a high-tech portal for space travel.
 Through the passages they find the aliens are throwing a party for their human collaborators.
 The speaker at the podium informs everyone about the raid that just took place at the resistance's headquarters.
-Nada and Frank meet one of the homeless drifters (George 'Buck' Flower) whom they previously met in the workers shantytown, whom is one of the many human collaborators with the aliens.
-Thinking that they have been recruited as he has, the Drifter shows them around the underground facility which leads them to the studio offices of a local TV station.
+Nada and Frank meet one of the homeless drifters (George 'Buck' Flower) whom they previously met in the workers shantytown, whom is one of the many human collaborators working with the aliens.
+Thinking that they have been recruited as he has, the Drifter shows them around the underground facility.

 Nada and Frank engage in a gun battle with the guards in the studio hallways and offices.
 Holly, who works at the station, is found by Frank and Nada and she leads them up to the roof of the building where the dish is broadcasting.
 Making it to a stairway, Nada runs up to the roof expecting that Holly and Frank are behind him.
 Suddenly, Holly pulls out a gun, presses it against Frank's temple, and kills him.
 Through the special contact lenses that he is wearing, Nada notices the broadcasting antenna.
 Holly gets to the roof, then takes aim at Nada.
 Here, Nada finally realizes that Holly is yet another human collaborator with the aliens (and possibly the one who led the police to the rebels hiding spot).
 Then, a police helicopter appears where the aliens aboard order Nada to step away from the broadcasting antenna.